cleverhans-lab/cleverhans/README.md

 ## Contributing

 Contributions are welcomed!
 To speed the code review process, we ask that:
-* New efforts and features be coordinated on the mailing list for CleverHans development: [cleverhans-dev@googlegroups.com](https://groups.google.com/forum/#!forum/cleverhans-dev).
+* New efforts and features be coordinated on the [discussion board](https://github.com/cleverhans-lab/cleverhans/discussions).
 * When making code contributions to CleverHans, you follow the `PEP8 with two spaces` coding style (the same as the one used by TensorFlow) in your pull requests.